OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 | `isError("abc")`	| false |
 | `isError(1 / 0)`	| true  |

-Remember that these are controls and not functions.
-So you can’t use dot notation (the `e.isX()` syntax).
+Remember that these are controls and not functions: you can’t use dot notation (the `e.isX()` syntax).

 ### Constants
 |Name |Meaning |